lamberta/devkit-doc/api/ui/widget/sliderview.md

 Parameters
 :    1. `thumbSize {number}`

-Set the thumb size in pixels, the default is based on the size of the view.
+Set the thumb size in pixels.
+If the value is set to `false` -which is the default- then the size will be determined based on the size of the view: when the direction is horizontal then the thumb size is set to the height minus the vertical padding, when the direction is horizontal then the size is set to the width minus the horizontal padding.

+Setting the thumb size only affects the size in the slide direction, if the direction is horizontal then the height will be determined as described above, when the direction is vertical then the width will be determined as described above.

 ### setValue (value)